ONSdigital/rm-comms-template-service/API.md

 ### GET a classification type

-* `GET /classificationtypes/GEOGRAPHY` will return the classification type or None if it doesn"t exist.
+* `GET /classificationtypes/GEOGRAPHY` will return the classification type or None if it doesn't exist.

 ### GET all classification types